-The most important thing you can do to look after your facelift results is to follow your plastic surgeon’s aftercare advice and, after your operation, Mr Anthony MacQuillan will provide comprehensive guidance and support for your recovery period.
+The most important thing you can do to look after your facelift results is to follow your surgeon’s aftercare advice and, after your operation, Anthony provides comprehensive guidance and support for your recovery period.

 It goes without saying you should also ensure the surgeon carrying out the procedure is appropriately qualified and experienced; the more skilled the surgeon is, the longer the results should last.

 Protect your skin against sun damage